GALVANIC

 Iron,

-wrought alloys other than 2000 series aluminum, cast alloys of
+wrought alloys other than 2000 series aluminium, cast alloys of

 cast alloys other than silicon type, cadmium, plated and